 Both my kids adore digging around in the garden and exploring – finding ants and beetles and worms and bugs.
-So I knew it wouldn’t be long before we HAD to make a simple Bug Hotel with them.
+So I knew it wouldn’t be long before we HAD to make a simple Bug Hotel with them – the perfect Garden Craft for kids to get stuck into.
 Our bug hotel is probably as simple and as easy as it gets – there are many prettier and cleverer bug hotels out there, but sometimes, you just have to make do with what you have and also make it easy for the kids to join in.
 So we made ours with “local materials” and avoided any drilling or cutting tools.
 Perfect garden crafts for young children!
 We actually made this with Pip Squeak (3yrs), Red Ted (5yrs) AND the neighbour’s boy who is 8years.
 Loved that the different age groups enjoyed working on this together.

-Materials: A large plastic bottle cut into two cylinders, sticks, pine cones, bark
+- A large plastic bottle cut into two cylinders,

 We also had some broken plant pots but forgot all about them.
 Other bug hotels include other materials such as corn and drilled pieces of wood – to provide different nooks and crannies.
 I love the one from Garden Therapy.
 Have a look for inspiration.
 But in essence, I would say: “think natural”, “think nooks and crannies”, “think what will last” (e.g. paper could go soggy and leaves will go brittle and break/ disintegrate).
 It is great to use things from YOUR local environment, as you are looking to attract bugs and beetles and insects from the same local environment.

 Simple Bug Hotel – Materials